Yugenero/Yugenero/README.md

 What I'm currently working on: A Transcript analyzer utilizing NLP for YouTube video transcript and comment sentiment analysis.

-What I'm currently learning: I’m currently learning Kubernetes, Docker, AI/ML Mathematics/Technologies
+What I'm currently learning: Kubernetes, Docker, AI/ML Mathematics/Technologies